Association Policy

 Application Process:

-Management of the Assistance Fund
+Management of the Assistance Fund:

-Donations to the PSU-AAUP Assistance Fund
+Donations to the PSU-AAUP Assistance Fund:

-Donations to the PSU-AAUP Assistance Fund will be made through the Charity portal of GoFundMe.com, or similar provider.
-The PSU-AAUP Executive Director will establish and maintain the GoFundMe Account, and will arrange for disbursements from the GoFundMe account to the PSU-AAUP Assistance Fund.
-The disbursements to the Assistance Fund will after GoFundMe account fees and donation fees, if any.
-Donations to the GoFundMe account will be solicited by the Association in a “call for donations” in Member News.
-The donation period will be two weeks, during which time the Association will call for donations, and at the same time the Association will call for applications from PSU-AAUP members who may require assistance.
+Donations to the PSU-AAUP Assistance Fund will be made through a charity or donation platform, or similar provider, approved by the Executive Council The PSU-AAUP Administrative Director will establish and maintain the approved donation platform account, and will arrange for disbursements from the account to the PSU-AAUP Assistance Fund.
+The disbursements to the Assistance Fund will be made after any donation platform account fees and donation fees, if any.
+Donations to the established donation platform account will be occasionally solicited by the Association in a “call for donations” in Member News.

 Disbursements of funds donated will be made consistent with the policy above.